Face Swap @ Magic Hour (YC W24)

 What's Magic Hour?

 Magic Hour is an AI-powered video creation platform designed to simplify and accelerate the video creation process.
-The platform caters to a wide range of users, including content creators, marketers, educators, and small businesses.
-Magic Hour (YC W24) provides a suite of AI-powered tools for video and image creation, including:
+They have several features including:

 Try it out!